Some of our MPs don't even understand the rules governing migrants and benefits.

 It’s a shame that someone – one of our MPs no less – who has such a strong view on the issue has such a weak grasp of the basics.

 * Just to put this in context, migrants from the European Economic Area (EEA – the EU plus Norway, Iceland and Liechtenstein) have made a strong contribution to the UK economy in the decade up to 2011, contributing 34 per cent more in taxes than they received in benefits.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.